Skip to content

 You can clear data and cache from Settings, which resets InCallUI to defaults but leaves the app installed.
 Open Settings > Apps, tap the filter icon, and turn on Show system apps.
 Scroll until you see the InCallUI entry, tap it, then Storage > Clear cache.
 The reset finishes in under 20 seconds and your call history is not affected.

-We also tried disabling the package through ADB on our test A54 with adb shell pm disable-user --user 0 com.samsung.android.incallui.
-The result was bad: calls came in and the phone rang, but there were no answer or decline buttons on the screen, and tapping where the buttons used to be did nothing.
-We had to re-enable the package with adb shell pm enable com.samsung.android.incallui to restore normal call answering.
+Disabling the package through ADB with adb shell pm disable-user --user 0 com.samsung.android.incallui has a bad outcome: calls still come in and the phone rings, but there are no answer or decline buttons on the screen, and tapping where the buttons used to be does nothing.
+Re-enabling the package with adb shell pm enable com.samsung.android.incallui is the only way to restore normal call answering.

 Don’t try this on a phone you actually need.